 Who Qualifies as Self-Employed?

 If you own a small business or work as a freelancer, Uncle Sam considers you self-employed.
-IRS rules state that if one of the following three situations applies to you, you must file a self-employed tax return:
+IRS rules state that if one of the following three situations applies to you, then you’re self-employed and must file a self-employed tax return:

 - You carry on a trade or business as a sole proprietor or an independent contractor.